loxilb-io/loxilbdocs/docs/perf.md

 Transfer/sec:  3.35MB
 ```

-Based on the above tests loxilb performs at 98% of the baseline numbers.
+Based on the above tests, loxilb performs at 98% of the baseline numbers in requests/sec and latency actually improves by 20% with loxilb.

 ## Multi node performance (real topology)